msaud30/Data-Analytics/README.md

 - **Capture**: data is collected from variety of different sources.
     - _Where does your data come from?
 How will you get it?_

 - **Manage**: Care for and maintain the data.
 This includes determining how and where it is stored and the tools used to do so.
-Important for cleansing phase...
+    - _How will you store your data?
+What should it be used for?
+How do you keep this data secure and protected?_

 - **Analyze**: data is used to solve problems, make decisions, and support business goals.
-For example, _one of our electricity company goals might be to find ways to help customers save energy._
+    - _How will the company analyze the data?
+What tools should they use? _

 - **Archive**: storing data in a place where it's still available, but may not be used again.
-It makes sense to archive vs keeping data around...
+    - _What should they do with their data when it gets old?
+How do they know when it's time?_

 - **Destroy**: Remove data from storage and delete any shared copies of the data.
-Electricity company example. _They would have data on multiple hard drives.
-To destroy it, the company would use a secure data erasure software.
-Any paper files would be shredded._
+    - _Should they ever dispose of any data?
+If so, when and how?_
 ---

 ## Data Lifecycle examples: